cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/team-news.md

 trans_url: "/nouvelles-dequipe/"
 ---

-# Team News
-Throughout the Alpha phase, the team worked in the open by sharing stories about the process of building and testing prototypes.
-Here are those stories and why we wanted to tell them.
+# Stories about the partnership

 ## Objectives
 * Tell compelling stories about the partnership.